jostelzer/FreeWhisperKey/README.md

 ✅ Super‑minimal UI — no bloat, no annoying sounds or popups
 ✅ Forever free

 FreeWhisperKey lets you dictate anywhere on your Mac by simply holding your `Fn` key.
 While it’s held, your speech is transcribed to text; when you release it, dictation stops.
+You can choose which Whisper model to use, balancing speed and accuracy.
 No extra windows, no distractions.

 ## Installation